 Routes, related Car capacities and train set configurations consider recent Amtrak operating and contractual changes.

-The Sunflower requires mechanical improvements to meet Amtrak requirements and interior improvement to provide: two Master Suites; a Deluxe Double bedroom; a Classic Double bedroom; and, a small lounge.
+The Violet requires mechanical improvements to meet Amtrak requirements and interior improvement to provide: two Master Suites; a Deluxe Double bedroom; a Classic Double bedroom; and, a small lounge.
 Initially, it will travel as part of train sets that include the Magnolia or Hibiscus.

 AMERICA’S TRAINS, OPERATING OVERVIEW

 There has been no regular, luxury vacation train service in the United states and none that provided en-route on board layovers.
 America’s Trains is filling this void.

 By the early 1970s airline service and modern highways had replaced railroads as a primary way to travel in the United States; Amtrak assumed responsibility for passenger train operations.

 Amtrak’s normal objective is to move people between stations as quickly as possible, stopping just long enough for maintenance and to let passengers get on and off the trains.
 There has been no regular train service designed to provide vacations, no luxury passenger railroads, and none that allow passengers to stay on board during extended stops so that they can enjoy activities while traveling by railroad.

 America’s Trains fills this void with Journeys by Rail on luxurious rebuilt rail cars that travel as part of Amtrak or other trains with extended en-route layovers at boarding, disembarking and intriguing en-route destinations, where Cars are park and allow passengers to enjoy a wide variety of activities while staying on board their luxurious resort on tracks.
 Cars are dropped off by one and picked up by another train at en-route destinations.

 Older passenger cars are repaired to exceed Amtrak mechanical specifications.
 Interiors are rebuilt to provide ultimate passenger comfort and service.